Chris Grier

 Prior to being the team's director of college scouting, Grier served as an area scout with the club from 2000-02, before being promoted to national scout/assistant director of college scouting in 2003.
 Miami won the AFC East during his first season with the team.

-Grier started with the New England Patriots as an intern in 1994.
+Grier began his career with the New England Patriots as an intern in 1994.
 He joined the club on a full-time basis the following year, serving as a regional scout until he joined the Dolphins in 2000.
 In 1996, Grier was part of a New England staff that won the AFC Championship.
-He helped scout several players for a Patriots roster that went on to win Super Bowls XXXVI, XXXVIII and XXXIX.
+He helped scout many players for a Patriots roster that went on to win Super Bowls XXXVI, XXXVIII and XXXIX.

-Grier has worked with several of football's most successful coaches and executives throughout his career and that has helped shape his football philosophy.
-His father, Bobby Grier, is the former vice president of player personnel for the Patriots and recently retired as a senior personnel advisor with the Houston Texans.
-Chris has also worked with and learned under Pro Football Hall of Famer Bill Parcells, Patriots head coach Bill Belichick, Seattle Seahawks head coach Pete Carroll and University of Alabama head coach Nick Saban.
+Grier has worked with several of football's most successful coaches and executives throughout his career, helping shape his football philosophy.
+His father, Bobby Grier, is the former vice president of player personnel for the Patriots and senior personnel advisor for the Houston Texans.
+Grier has also worked with and learned under Pro Football Hall of Fame coach Bill Parcells and legendary coaches Bill Belichick, Pete Carroll and Nick Saban.

 Grier attended the University of Massachusetts-Amherst where he majored in journalism and played football for two years before injuries ended his career.
 He spent his final two years there as an undergraduate assistant.